 Some of the popular app types include ecommerce apps, social networking apps, on-demand apps, data-driven apps, and functionality apps.
 Some of these app types may have similar features, but they all take different approaches to build.

 Additionally, your app may fall into a distinct category like gaming, music, business, health, travel, education, etc. The cost of your app will change with the app category.
-Popular categories include:
+Accordingly to Statista survey of June 2021, Games were the most popular iOS app category, accounting for a total of 21.49 percent of active iOS apps and business apps were the 2nd most popular category in the App Store.

 2. The platform used to build an app